Golite Breeze Backpack Sierra Nevada range in winterfront cover In the Mountains - Not Over the Hill by Susan Alcorn

 Video Links:

 You can google for camino de santiago under the videos tab.
 Also YouTube has some, including ours.
-YouTube video quality is terrible, but we put together a 3 minute video that gives you a flavor of the Camino and GR65.
+YouTube video quality is poor, but we put together a 3 minute video that gives you a flavor of the Camino and GR65.
 For a high quality presentation, come to our show when it is in your area.
 For the YouTube video, click below:

 Other Links: